 No member of one House shall be a member of the other, nor shall hold within the State any other public positions of Power, Trust or Profit, excepting the procedural or administrative roles of either or both Houses; and, during the Term for which he shall have been elected, no member shall be appointed to any such positions which have been created, or the Emoluments whereof have been increased, during the same Term.

 §7.
-The National Assembly shall convene at a time on such day or days as may they fix by statute, but within seven days of the start of every Term and at least once in every year; and both Houses shall be adjourned sine die or the Chamber of Delegates dissolved, not later than the expiration of any Term of them, so that a sitting of one National Assembly shall coincide never with that of another.
+The National Assembly shall convene at a time on such day or days as may they fix by statute, but within fourteen days of the start of every Term and at least once in every year; and both Houses shall be adjourned sine die or the Chamber of Delegates dissolved, not later than the expiration of any Term of them, so that a sitting of one National Assembly shall coincide never with that of another.

 §8.
 A Quorum, necessary to do business, shall be constituted respectively by a majority of the fixed membership, in each the Hall of Magisters and the Chamber of Delegates; but a smaller number in either House may adjourn from day to day, and may compel the attendance of absent members in such manner and under such penalties as shall provide each House.

 §9.
 Each House shall ascertain the Rules of its proceedings, and may ascertain joint Rules with the other; shall keep a Journal of its proceedings and publish the same from time to time, excepting such parts as in their judgement may require secrecy; and shall reorganize itself upon the new Term after any general Election of them by the People.

 §10.
 Each House shall keep its doors and committees open, except when the general welfare may require secrecy.